MartinMadeIt/MartinMadeIt/README.md

 <br>[Managing App](https://github.com/MartinMadeIt/ManagingApp) - my second project that use Typescript and SASS.
 Firstly that was simply Redux training (mainly the withdraw and deposit feature).
 During the process I decided to add some features and make project from it.
 Some features are still under maintance.
 For now you can explore whole App except Magazine component.
 <br>
 <br>
-Communicator - my last project.
-It was fast project that arrised from just training SQL.
+[Comunicator](https://github.com/MartinMadeIt/Comunicator) - my last project.
+It was fast project that arrised from just SQL training.
 Started from login auth in supabase but I decided to add table that contains informations like message, user infos, timestamp etc. Added some styles and here we are.
-I'm finalizing it and when I do the deploy - I will  provide link and code to repository.

 # Contact